helmlingp/apps_DeviceWipewProvisioning/README.md

 # apps_DeviceWipewProvisioning
-1. Copies files needed to use Workspace ONE Factory Provisioning PPKG and unattend.xml during Device Reset with Provisioning Data.
+Copies files needed to use Workspace ONE Factory Provisioning PPKG and unattend.xml during Device Reset with Provisioning Data.
 a.
 Files copied to C:\Recovery\OEM folder to configure Windows on Device Reset and OOBE.
 b.
 Also copies PPKG to C:\Recovery\Customization if exists in this package.
 Assists with 'brownfield' Windows 10 device to provide over-the-air rebuild to a 'known good state'
    i.
-This option can be used in conjunction with Agent Only Enrolment flow, eg. AirLift SCCM Migration & Enrolment
-        11. This option will overwrite the existing PPKG.
+This option can be used in conjunction with Agent Only Enrolment flow, eg. AirLift SCCM Migration & Enrolment ii.
+This option will overwrite the existing PPKG.
-2. Calls Push Button Reset (Device Wipe with Provisioning Data) if -Reset flag provided
+Calls Push Button Reset (Device Wipe with Provisioning Data) if -Reset flag provided

 REQUIREMENTS:
 1. WS1 Intelligent Hub (AirwatchAgent.msi) installed and Device enrolled.
 Requires other components already copied to C:\Recovery\OEM folder.